jtsteinbach/sandbox/README.md

 ```
 sb-tests/
-  pre-save/       runs before every save (shared-mode saves included)
+  pre-save/       runs before every save
   pre-merge/      runs before every merge (including fast-forwards)
   pre-publish/    runs before every release
 ```

 Scripts run sorted by name (use prefixes: `10-lint.sh`, `20-unit.py`), each inside a pristine temporary checkout of the exact candidate tree:

 - A pre-save gate sees your candidate files in a clean directory, so nothing ignored or untracked leaks in.
-In shared mode it sees the exact merged tree your partial save will produce.
+It sees the exact tree your save will produce, including any redactions and excluding other people's locked files.
 - A pre-merge gate sees the merged result, and discovers its scripts from the merged tree, so a merge that changes the tests runs the new tests.
 - A pre-publish gate sees exactly the tree being released, and the release record carries the content hashes of the scripts that ran.